-Considering the significant investment that firms make in employees, it is critical to continually evaluate personnel productivity.
-Understanding staffing requirements in each job position and carefully planning personnel additions regularly, as projected growth is realized, is a key to maximizing a firm’s profitability and value.
+Considering the significant investment that firms make in employees, it is critical to continually evaluate personnel productivity and strategies to boost producer productivity.
+Understanding staffing requirements in each job position and carefully planning personnel additions regularly, as projected growth is realized, is a major key to fully optimizing a firm’s profitability and value.

 To allow producers to directly affect their compensation, most brokerage firms pay validated producers commissions.
 New business is incentivized at a higher rate on average than renewal business across all U.S. regions.
 However, there are variations among regions regarding new and renewal commission rates.

 According to MarshBerry’s 2022 Insurance Agency & Brokerage Compensation Study (Study) the East region averaged the highest commission rates for new and renewal business among the U.S. regions for commercial lines.
 Furthermore, the commission rates in the East region were higher than the national average.
 While firms in the East region are offering greater incentives for producers to write new business, it appears they are investing less in new producers, having a lower unvalidated producer base salary compared to the Midwest, Southwest, and West regions.

 According to the Study, 2021 producer commission percentages generally remained flat compared to the prior year.
 This suggests firms are not dramatically changing compensation despite clear economic fluctuations and changing market conditions.

 Effective sales management strategies can help drive firm productivity and new business production, as well as help producers better understand firm expectations.
 Here are some steps you can take toward better productivity: